ubc-library-rc/Geocoding-Web-Mapping-with-Python/index.md

 3) Creating simple web-maps with python

+# Final Product

-## The end goal of the workshop is to produce an interactive web-map
+The end goal of the workshop is to produce an interactive web-map like this one showing poice involved deaths in BC since 2016

 <div style="overflow: hidden;
   padding-top: 56.25%;
   position: relative">
-  <iframe src="PID_BC.html.html" title="Processes" scrolling="no" frameborder="0"
+  <iframe src="BC_Police_Involved_Deaths.html" title="Processes" scrolling="no" frameborder="0"
     style="border: 0;
    height: 100%;
    left: 0;